Herman Smith-Johannsen: Personal life

 The family moved to Pelham, just outside New York City, in 1916.
 Smith-Johannsen managed a business importing heavy-equipment from Norway to North America and Cuba, shuttling between New York and Montreal, until the family permanently settled in Canada ca. 1929.

 While on a trip to Norway to visit friends, Smith-Johannsen became ill and doctors would not let him fly home.
-Smith-Johannsen died from pneumonia on 5 January 1987, aged 111 years, 204 days, near Tønsberg, Norway, being the oldest man in the world for the last 22 days of his life.
+Smith-Johannsen died from pneumonia on 5 January 1987 at the age of 111 years and 204 days near Tønsberg, Norway, he was the oldest verified living man in the world for the last 22 days of his life, following his death, 110-year-old Alphaeus Philemon Cole became the world’s oldest living man.
 He is buried by the St. Sauveur church in Saint-Sauveur, Quebec, next to his wife, who died in 1963.
 His archives are held at the McGill University Archives in Montreal.

 Professional life

 Smith-Johannsen graduated from the Norwegian Military Academy in 1894 with a commission as a lieutenant in the Norwegian Army Reserve.

 In 1899 he graduated with an engineering degree from the University of Berlin.
 Two years later he moved to Cleveland, Ohio, where he worked at selling heavy machinery.
 In 1907 he became an independent agent, selling heavy equipment, based out of New York City and eventually Montreal.